UNICEF-AFRILEARN/documentation/docs/contributing.md

 # Your First Contribution

-> Unsure where to begin contributing to Atom?
+Unsure where to begin contributing to Atom?
 You can start by looking through these beginner and help-wanted issues:

-> Beginner issues - issues which should only require a few lines of code, and a test or two.
+Beginner issues - issues which should only require a few lines of code, and a test or two.

-> Help wanted issues - issues which should be a bit more involved than beginner issues.
+Help wanted issues - issues which should be a bit more involved than beginner issues.

-> Both issue lists are sorted by total number of comments.
+Both issue lists are sorted by total number of comments.
 While not perfect, number of comments is a reasonable proxy for impact a given change will have.

-> Working on your first Pull Request?
+Working on your first Pull Request?
 You can learn how from this *free* series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).

->At this point, you're ready to make your changes!
+At this point, you're ready to make your changes!
 Feel free to ask for help; everyone is a beginner at first :smile_cat:

->If a maintainer asks you to "rebase" your PR, they're saying that a lot of code has changed, and that you need to update your branch so it's easier to merge.
+If a maintainer asks you to "rebase" your PR, they're saying that a lot of code has changed, and that you need to update your branch so it's easier to merge.

 # Getting started

->For something that is bigger than a one or two line fix:
+For something that is bigger than a one or two line fix:

->1.
-Create your own fork of the code and create your branch from main.
+    1. Create your own fork of the code and create your branch from main.

->2.
-Do the changes in your fork
+    2. Do the changes in your fork.

->3.
-Includes tests for codes that need to be tested and the test suite is passed.
+    3. Includes tests for codes that need to be tested and the test suite is passed.

->4.
-Ensure your code lints.
+    4. Ensure your code lints.
 You can check this pylint tutorials here: [Pylint tutorial](https://pylint.pycqa.org/en/v2.16.1/tutorial.html).

->5.
-Send a pull request.
+    5. Send a pull request.

+## License
+By contributing, you agree that your contributions will be licensed under the [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/)

 # How to report a bug